Ultra-Massive MIMO Systems at Terahertz Bands: Prospects and Challenges: Prospective Research Directions

 \subsection{Data Centers}

-Due to the large number of networked computers and storage devices in data centers, novel communication technologies are required to facilitate accessing and processing of data.
-In data centers, servers are typically arranged in multiple racks, and wired connections are often sought for convenience.
-Wiring a massive number of servers, however, increases the size of data centers and reduces system efficiency.
-To the contrary, wireless links can reduce system costs and yield more energy efficient data centers by eliminating the need for power-hungry switches.
+Because of the large number of networked computers and storage devices in data centers, novel communication technologies are required to facilitate the accessing and processing of data.
+Wiring a massive number of servers increases the size of data centers and reduces system efficiency.
+Wireless links can reduce system costs and yield more energy-efficient data centers by eliminating the need for power-hungry switches.
 Such links should be complemented by efficient networking solutions and scheduling mechanisms, that allocate channels to servers based on the traffic demand.

-The high data rates make THz communications a strong candidate for wireless data centers.
+High data rates make THz communications a strong candidate for wireless data centers.
 Furthermore, the reconfigurability of THz antenna arrays can be leveraged to support multiple inter-rack and intra-rack communication links.
-THz UM-MIMO transceivers with high power, low noise figures, and good sensitivity can thus be optimized in such static environments.
-Note that THz for data centers is already attracting attention.
-For example, TERAPOD (Horizon 2020 project supported by the European Union) is using data centers as a proof-of-concept deployment of end-to-end THz wireless links.
-In particular, recently-proposed naturally-cooled under-water data centers can make the best use of the THz band.
-These enclosed data centers can control the gaseous composition (using nitrogen) to reduce absorption losses.
+THz UM-MIMO transceivers with high power, low noise figures, and adequate sensitivity can thus be optimized in such static environments.
+Moreover, in the particular case of enclosed under-water data centers that use nitrogen for cooling, THz absorption losses are significantly reduced.
+Note that THz for data centers is already attracting attention; for example, TERAPOD (a Horizon 2020 project supported by the European Union) is using data centers as a proof-of-concept deployment of end-to-end THz wireless links.